grace-anand/blog/src/content/blog/git/this-is-how-you-can-git-commit-in-past-date.md

 tags: ['tips']
 ---

-Can you commit in past date?
-TLDR; Yes, you can.
-Let me show you how.

 ## Types of commit date

 There are two types of date in git commit.
 One is the author date and the other is the commit date.